nebulab/playbook/source/personal-growth/competency-matrix.html.md

 [Nebulab Competency Matrix][ncm].

 Today, the matrix permeates all aspects of Nebulab, and we use it as a tool to promote our culture and measure a team member's impact.
-The matrix will be used by your mentor continuously to help you grow and evaluate you, so it's paramount you understand how it works!
+The matrix will be used by your manager continuously to help you grow and evaluate you, so it's paramount you understand how it works!

 Be aware that [Progression][progression], the tool that we're using for the matrix, refers to the